-As the kitchen designer at Craig Allen Designs, the kitchen style I get asked for most often is “Shaker”.
+The kitchen style I get asked for most often is “Shaker”.
 Homeowners see it in magazines, on design-themed websites and tv shows — pretty much everywhere — and they like what they see and want Shaker for their own remodeled kitchens.
-And I’m happy to help them get what they want.
+And, as the lead designer at Craig Allen Designs, I’m happy to help them get what they want.

 But what is “Shaker” exactly?

 One thing I know for sure is that “Shaker” as a design style is so popular that, more than 150 years after the Shakers came to the United States, it’s a favorite for kitchens.
 And not only here in New Jersey where I work, but in the entire country.
 In a poll of more than 1000 homeowners, Shaker cabinets were voted most the popular style with 57% of the votes.

 “Shaker” refers to a style that has become known for certain characteristics:

 *Features excellent craftsmanship

 Who Were the Shakers?